 Erich Honecker Papers

-Honecker’s personal archive includes legal correspondence from his defense lawyers regarding the trial and medical records from various doctors outlining his liver cancer.
-There are detailed reports of the allegations against Honecker, the individuals who filed charges, information about the appeal process, and news articles with Honecker’s handwritten annotations, as well as drafts and notes for Moabiter Notizen.
-The archive also includes books from Honecker’s library, which are marked with his personal stamp.
+Honecker’s personal archive includes legal correspondence from his defense lawyers, medical records documenting his liver cancer, detailed reports of the allegations against him, information about the appeal process, and news articles with his handwritten annotations.
+The archive also includes drafts and notes for Moabiter Notizen and books from Honecker’s personal library, marked with his stamp.

 The cataloging and digitization of this collection was made possible by the support of Arcadia – a charitable fund of Lisbet Rausing and Peter Baldwin.